-Mikhail Botvinnik (August 17 1911 - May 5 1995) of the USSR dominated chess for 30 years.
+Mikhail Botvinnik (August 17, 1911 - May 5, 1995) of the USSR was the 6th World Champion and dominated chess for 25 - 30 years.
 His relentless positional pressure led one rival to compare him to a bulldozer.
 He was possibly the 20th Century's most important figure in the development of chess on and off the board.

 Botvinnik was born in Leningrad, now St Petersburg in 1911 to Jewish parents.
 He learned to play chess at the age of 12 from a friend of his brother.
-At first it was the brother's friend who introduced Mikhail to basic strategic ideas but before long Botvinnik was beating him easily.
+His brother's friend introduced Mikhail to basic strategic ideas.
+Before long Botvinnik was beating him easily.

 He fell in love with the game and quickly became most formidable, winning school tournaments.
 The World Champion Capablanca came to Leningrad to play an exhibition simul.
-Botvinnik, just 14 got a place on one of the boards and won his game with the mighty Cuban.
-He had only been playing chess for two years.
+Botvinnik, barely 13, got a place on one of the boards and won his game with the mighty Cuban

 With his first of six USSR titles under his belt, Mikhail Botvinnik began to tighten a vice-like grip on Soviet chess.
 On his first victory he was heard to say that it was a relatively weak field with many pre-Revolution masters absent.

 As the decade wore on he added to his tally of championships and major city titles around the Soviet Union.
 The work of the USSR chess officials began to take shape and many strong Soviet players were beginning to emerge.

 Botvinnik now had designs on Alekhine's World title but he was not alone.
 Max Euwe